Identify eCommerce Market OpportunitieseCommerce Market Opportunities

 Return to the eCommerce Export Resource Center

-Selling successfully through ecommerce sales channels (website, social, marketplace, 3rd party) requires that you understand your target markets and audience.
+Selling successfully through ecommerce sales channels (website, social, marketplace, 3rd party) requires that you understand your market entry strategy and ecommerce best practices from an export mechanics (overseas online sales=exports) standpoint.

 To identify market opportunities, it is important to evaluate key factors such as: